/

 Admissibility to the United States

-The applicant must meet the general admissibility requirements for entry into the United States or qualify for a “waiver” of their criminal/immigration violations.
-If a person is “inadmissible,” there are two extremely broad, favorable laws available to “waive” or “forgive” the immigration or criminal violations.
+The application must show that the applicant meets the general admissibility requirements for entry into the United States – or that the applicant qualifies for a “waiver” of their criminal or immigration violations.
+If a person is “inadmissible,” there are broad laws available to “waive” or “forgive” the immigration or criminal violations.

-Often, we consult with clients who believed they cannot legalize their immigration status because they have prior deportations or false claim to U.S. citizenship or some criminal history that will prevent them from any immigration option.
+Often, we consult with potential applicants who believed they cannot legalize their immigration status because they have prior deportations or false claim to U.S. citizenship or some criminal history that will prevent them from any immigration option.

-However, the T Visa laws are humanitarian and have a waiver system “built into” the program so that applicants can legalize their immigration status without a sponsor, and with a plan to request a waiver of any criminal/immigration violations as part of the T Visa process.
+However, the T Visa laws have a waiver system “built into” the program so that applicants can often legalize their immigration status without a sponsor, and with a plan to request a waiver of any criminal or immigration violations as part of the T Visa process.

-- For a person who is under 18 – Even if they are not T Visa qualified, but who has experienced trafficking anywhere in the world, there is a process to get them a social security number and some public benefits (which can include Medicaid and an EBT card for cash/food assistance).
+For a person who is under 18 – Even if they are not T Visa qualified, but who has experienced trafficking anywhere in the world, there is a process – through the Shepherd Program under the US Department of Health and Human Services – to get them a social security number and some public benefits (which can include Medicaid and an EBT card for cash/food assistance).

 Who can apply?

-T Visas are available to individuals of any nationality (other than U.S. citizens, who don’t need status).
+T Visas can be available to individuals of any nationality (other than U.S. citizens, who don’t need status).

-People with temporary lawful presence (like DACA (Deferred Action for Childhood Arrivals) or other types of status (e.g., H-1B) can file for T Visas in certain cases.
+People with temporary lawful presence (like DACA (Deferred Action for Childhood Arrivals) or other types of status (e.g., H-1B) may also be eligible for T Visas in certain cases.

-If a person has a pending asylum case, they might want to file a T Visa application in case it can complete their immigration process in a less adversarial environment.
+If a person has a pending asylum case, they might also be eligible for a T Visa, and it may give them an opportunity to complete their immigration process in a less adversarial environment.
 A T Visa may also be a faster option than a U Visa for victims of certain qualifying crimes, and you may apply for both at the same time.

-If you are completely without status (e.g., undocumented, or a visa overstay, or have a prior deportation), you still may be T Visa eligible due to the waiver rules.
+If a person is completely without status (e.g., undocumented, or a visa overstay, or has a prior deportation), it is possible for them to still be T Visa eligible with an approved Waiver of Inadmissibility.

 Benefits and Duration